bevesce/TodoFlow/README.md

 Paths to lists can be added to active_lists manually or by file action *Activate list aa* and removed by *Deactivate list dd*.
 Max number of tasks from one list can be configured.

+*Update 18.01.13:*

+More explonation:
+It's useful if you want to display limited number of tasks for multiple lists.
+For example I use it to list tasks for projects that I'm working at the moment that are kept in separate files.
+Workflow need to know paths to those lists, so it's stores them in file placed at *active_lists_path*.
+That path can be just 'active_lists' to store it in workflow folder.
+When you run *Activate list aa* file action path to that file is stored in file at *active_lists_path*.

 ### Keyword: *ttt*

 Lists all tasks from list given be query - query is path to file with that list.
 Constant prefix and sufix of path can be configured.